ahnatow/academic-site/content/home/demo.md

 **Personal.**
 Indexes for memoirs or independent research projects that support your work and aid your readers.

+**About me.**

+PhD in History.
+BA in French and History, Phi Beta Kappa.
+Experience working at university presses as well as freelance copy editing and indexing.

 Please contact to discuss terms appropriate to your project.
 Willing to discuss terms for projects requiring rapid turnaround.